pfsense/docs/source/firewall/blocking-websites.rst

 Blocking Access to Websites
 ===========================

-There are several options for blocking websites with pfSense, some of which are described on this article.
+There are several options for blocking websites with pfSense® software, some of which are described on this article.

 Using DNS
 ---------